Bruhmella/MedtechForms/README-OUTPUTS.txt

 	-pathologist name (not license number) not uploading on database upon selection from dropdown (when MedTech is logged in) -license numbers unintentionally being uploaded in database -finalized fecalysis backend, frontend developer can now design this page as well

+changelog 4-2-25
+-HAPPY APRIL FOOLS (added a secret button where clicking can delete all entries in the database) -established routes from home -> hematology, and hematology -> home -established basic functionality for hematology -established whole functionality for hematology (done during the last minute) -finalized hematology backend, front end can now design this page as well

+changelog 4-3-25
+-fixed database corruption, made easy by providing backup file beforehand -established route from home->chemistry, and chemistry -> home -established whole functionality for chemistry page -finalized chemistry backend funcionality, front end can now design this page

+changelog 4-4-25
+-established route from home -> rbs, and rbs -> home -establishes & finalized RBS back-end functionality.
+Front-end coder now given green light.